getodk/central-frontend/CONTRIBUTING.md

 - The utility accesses the component using `this` (example: `$alert()`).
 - The utility is used in templates, which do not have direct access to imports.
-- We mock or otherwise modify the utility in testing (examples: `$http`, `$logger`).
+- We mock the utility in testing (examples: `$http`, `$logger`).

 If a utility is used in a limited number of components, consider using a mixin instead of defining a global utility.

 ### HTTP Requests

 We use axios to send requests.
 We set `Vue.prototype.$http` to `axios`, so components can use `this.$http` rather than importing `axios`.
-However, components rarely even need to access `this.$http` directly.
-Most of the time, to send a GET request, you can use the `request` module of the Frontend Vuex store; to send a non-GET request, you can use the `request` mixin.
+That said, components rarely need to access `this.$http` directly.
+Most of the time, to send a GET request, you can use the [`request` module](/src/store/modules/request.js) of the Vuex store; to send a non-GET request, you can use the [`request` mixin](/src/mixins/request.js).
 The module and mixin both accept options and complete common tasks like error handling.
+See the section below on [_Response Data_](https://github.com/getodk/central-frontend/blob/master/CONTRIBUTING.md#response-data) for more on sending a GET request.

 ### Presenter Classes

-Many ODK Central Backend resources have an associated presenter class in Frontend ([`/src/presenters`](/src/presenters)).
+Many ODK Central Backend resources have an associated presenter class in Frontend ([`/src/presenters/`](/src/presenters/)).
 This class extends the [base presenter class](/src/presenters/base.js).

+Each presenter class defines a whitelist of properties that the presenter object can read from the underlying resource data.
+If a new property is added to a Backend resource, it must also be added to the presenter class before a presenter object can read it.

-When you use the `request` module of the Vuex store to send a GET request, then if there is a presenter class associated with the response data, the store will automatically wrap the response data within a presenter object.
+When you use the [`request` module](https://github.com/getodk/central-frontend/blob/master/CONTRIBUTING.md#response-data) of the Vuex store to send a GET request, then if there is a presenter class associated with the response data, the `request` module will automatically wrap the response data within a presenter object.

 ### Learning About a Component